Visperi/OsrsHelper/README.md

    You can safely modify the default settings in settings.ini if you know what you're doing.
 3. Install Python 3.6+ and every needed module (Use `check_modules.py` to see which modules are not installed in your system)
-4. Register the bot into discord api with your account and copy your token into file Credentials.json
+4. Register the bot into discord api with your account and copy your secret token into file Credentials.json
 5. Add the bot into a server, run Main.py and get further help with command `!help`

 #### Following permissions are needed for full functionality